-Park rivers are dangerous.
-Keep your distance!Three people have drowned recently.
-The current is colder, faster, and more powerful than it appears.
+Rivers and creeks are dangerous.
+Keep your distance!Four people have drowned and several have barely survived.
+Currents are faster and more powerful than they appear.
 If you slip and fall in, getting out can be almost impossible.
-Please: Stay away from the river.
+Please: Use extreme caution around water.
 Return safely to your family.

-Fire Restrictions (Stage 2) are in effect and fireworks are never permitted in these parksCampfires are restricted in campgrounds and picnic areas at lower elevations.
+Fire Restrictions (Stage 2) are in effect and fireworks are never permitted in these parksCampfires are restricted in campgrounds and picnic areas at lower park elevations.
+Similar restrictions are in place on neighboring national forest lands.

-Road Work Causing Delays & Vehicle-length Limits in Sequoia NP (if enter/exit at Hwy 198)Expect delays up to one hour on the main park road between the foothills and Giant Forest, and night closures on Monday-Thursday nights (plus Sunday 7/16), with one pass through at 11:30pm.
+Road Work Causing Delays & Vehicle-length Limits in Sequoia NP (via Hwy 198)Expect delays up to one hour on the main park road between the foothills and Giant Forest, and night closures on Monday-Thursday nights, with one pass through at 11:30pm.
 Vehicles over 22 feet are prohibited in the construction zone.

-A road construction project between the Foothills and the Giant Forest is causing driving delays.
+A road construction project between the Foothills and the Giant Forest is causing driving delays and limits on long vehicles.
 Get details on the delays and advice on timing your drive to minimize them.
 Because of construction, vehicles over 22 feet in length are prohibited on the highway between the foothills and Giant Forest.
 If you drive a longer vehicle, use the northern entrance at Kings Canyon National Park via Highway 180.

-Park rivers are dangerous!
-Please keep a safe distance from the water's edge.
+Park rivers are still at dangerous levels.
 Rocks near the rivers are extremely slippery and the current is strong and cold.
-If you fall in, it's almost impossible to get out.
-Creek crossings can be dangerous and water levels vary throughout the day.
+If you fall in, it can be very difficult to get out.

-In Giant Forest, Lodgepole, and Grant Grove, temperatures are comfortable during the day and lows are 40s and 50s.
-Green, lush meadows are good places to spot wildlife, especially in the morning.
-Summer shuttles are in operation in Giant Forest and Lodgepole.
+In Giant Forest, Lodgepole, and Grant Grove, temperatures are comfortable during the day and lows are in dropping into the 40s.

 In the Foothills, weather is hot and conditions are dry.
 Stage 2 fire restrictions are in effect, meaning no wood fires will be allowed in foothills campgrounds or picnic areas (the lower elevations in Sequoia National Park).